 Re-declaration of compliance

-You must complete a ‘Re-declaration of compliance’ with The Pensions Regulator (TPR) within 5 months of your chosen re-enrolment date, regardless of whether or not you have re-enrolled any workers into your pension scheme.
-This procedure is done independently of Payroll Manager – for more information please see The Pensions Regulator: Re-decalration of compliance.
+You must complete a ‘Re-declaration of compliance’ with The Pensions Regulator (TPR) within 5 months of the opening of your re-enrolment window, regardless of whether or not you have re-enrolled any workers into your pension scheme.
+This procedure is done independently of Payroll Manager – for more information please see The Pensions Regulator: Re-declaration of compliance.